artka54/vue-swipeable-pages/README.md

 ## Change log
+v1.1.1:
+- Fine tuned the treshold to start up swiping behaviour

 v1.1.0:
 - Made styling colors of the navigation less opinionated, however the style definitions of colors are now required to install properly the component